shortstheory/one-in-7-billion/content/2017-12-10-thinkpad13-review.md

 The i5-6300U is sufficient for my needs and thermals in the ThinkPad 13 are good enough that the laptop doesn't need to throttle even under prolonged loads.
 The processor cools passively most of the time and the fan only kicks in under load.
 Even so, I'm hard pressed to hear the fan below 4000RPM.
 The CPU is able to overclock to 2.9 GHz on both cores but I've rarely seen it climb over 2.8 GHz.
 I'm not sure if this is due to the 15W TDP of the SoC or the laptop's conservative policy when it comes to cooling as core temperatures never climb over 75C on Prime95.

-As far as programming goes, it's not struggled with anything I've thrown at it - from buidling large C++ codebases to running instances of IntelliJ and Android Studio (with the x86 Android emulator) together.
+As far as programming goes, it's not struggled with anything I've thrown at it - from building large C++ codebases to running instances of IntelliJ and Android Studio (with the x86 Android emulator) together.
 The CPU is definitely faster than the i5-3230M in my old laptop.

 Plus, for the first time, gaming isn't a terrible experience on integrated graphics if your expectations are low enough.
 I can get 30fps in Skyrim Legendary Edition at 720p and Medium graphics presets with 2X AA.
 DiRT3 and Mirror's Edge gave about 60fps at 720p with low settings.
 Sonic Mania works perfectly at 1080p 60fps.
 On the other hand, it struggled with returning a framerate greater than 30fps on Sonic Generations.
 Bear in mind that all this is with single channel 8GB RAM.
 Performance *could* be better with dual channel RAM.